What is Technical Writing?

 Traditionally, technical writing didn’t encompass business plans.

-However, due to the extensive researching, number crunching, and laser-focused targeting that it entails, experts began considering it a part of technical writing.
+However, due to the extensive research, number crunching, and laser-focused targeting that it entails, experts began considering it a part of technical writing.

-For those with little or no experience with business writing, a business plan is a comprehensive document detailing the various strategies of a venture created for people who would be willing to invest.
+For those with little or no experience with business writing, a business plan is a comprehensive document detailing the various strategies of a venture created for people willing to invest.

 A typical business plan includes details of the following: